Carl Kiekhaefer: World War II

-During World War II the Kiekhaefer corporation manufactured small two-cylinder drone engines that were used for target aircraft.
+During World War II, the Kiekhaefer corporation manufactured small two-cylinder drone engines that were used for target aircraft.

 Boating pioneer

-In 1957 Kiekhaefer introduced the Mark 75 motor, the industry's first 6-cylinder 60 hp (horsepower) outboard motor.
+In 1957, Kiekhaefer introduced the Mark 75 motor, the industry's first 6-cylinder 60 hp (horsepower) outboard motor.
 Two Mark 75 motors set an endurance record by running for 34 days, 11 hours, 47 minutes, and 5.4 seconds nonstop and over 25,000 miles.
 The motors were refueled on the run, and averaged 30.3 (miles per hour).
-In 1961 Kiekhaefer Marine merged with the Brunswick Corporation.
+In 1961, Kiekhaefer Marine merged with the Brunswick Corporation.
 Later that year Kiekhaefer used his boat engineering and NASCAR skills to develop the 100 hp stern drive engine now known as MerCruiser.
 When Kiekhaefer resigned as president of the company in 1969, the company name changed to Mercury Marine.

-In 1970 he founded Kiekhaefer Aeromarine Motors, building racing engines.
+In 1970, Kiekhaefer founded Kiekhaefer Aeromarine Motors, building racing engines.
 After Carl's death in 1983, his son Fred secured control of the company and changed its focus from the engine business to propulsion hardware.
-In 1990 Kiekhaefer Aeromarine was sold to the Brunswick Corporation.
+In 1990, Kiekhaefer Aeromarine was sold to the Brunswick Corporation.